chepurko/k8s-ovpn/USAGE.md

 ## Deploying Additional OpenVPN Servers

-* Let's create a second OpenVPN server Deployment with a separate and configuration.
+* Let's create a second OpenVPN server Deployment with a separate configuration.
 This entails adding some bits to your YAML configurations.

-  * `ovpn-Services.yaml`
+`$ vim ovpn-Services.yaml`

 ```yaml
 ...